 Party Bridge is played on Wednesday afternoon, 1:00 p.m. to 4:00 p.m., men and women welcome.
-Sign-up sheet is at the Madera Clubhouse.
+A sign-up sheet is at the Madera Clubhouse.
 Please sign up before Tuesday at noon to play on Wednesday of that week.
-Fee is $1 to go towards prize money.
+The fee is $1 to go towards prize money.

 Contact: Gwen Mowat

 Come join us at 1:00 p.m. on Monday afternoon to play or learn to play a relaxing game of pinochle.
 Then come join us at 6:30 p.m. on Thursday evening for more of a challenge in the game of pinochle.
 Place – Silver Room of the Madera Clubhouse.